eetu-n/PyRES/README.md

 cd pyres
 ```

-2. Install Python 3.10:
+2. Install Python:

-Make sure you have Python installed on your system.
-The preferred Python version for PyRES is 3.10.
+Make sure you have Python version >=3.10 installed on your system.

 3. Set up the environment
 - Automatic setup (recommended):